wbellan/kid-kalc/README.md

 A slim-downed version of [ITforMobile's KidKalc App](https://github.com/ITforMobile/KidKalc).

-This version works in a browser and performs multiplications.
+This version works in a browser, and only performs multiplications.